Love Island Sweden

-Love Island Sweden (Love Island Sverige) is the Swedish version of Love Island.
-The series premiered on 19 August 2018 and is broadcast on Sjuan.
-The series is filmed in Corfu, Greece.
+Love Island Sweden (Love Island Sverige) is the Swedish version of Love Island. produced by ITV Studios Sweden.
+The series premiered on 19 August 2018 and is broadcast on TV4 and TV4 Play.
+From Season 4 onwards, episodes have also aired on Sjuan.
+The series was originally filmed in Corfu, Greece for Seasons 1 and 2.
+Seasons 3 through 5 have been filmed in Cyprus.
 Through app voting the viewers can vote on which contestants should date each other and who has to leave the Love Island Villa over a six-week filming period.

-Season 4 was shot in Cyprus.
+The series went on an extended hiatus after its second season in 2019, returning only in January 2023 with a third season after a gap of more than three years.